adon-cloudcannon/landing-page-test/src/collections/posts/2022-11-03-editing-content-with-hugo-shortcodes-built-in-and-custom-shortcode-support.md

 This integration means that content editors and marketers will be able to create new shortcodes and edit existing shortcodes via an intuitive interface, without ever needing to work in source files.

-{% bookshop "markdown/vimeo" video:"https://player.vimeo.com/video/766299367" autoplay:true extend:true %}
+{% bookshop "markdown/vimeo" video:"https://player.vimeo.com/video/766299367" autoplay:true extend:true border: true %}

 If you’re a developer working locally, or via CloudCannon’s Source Editor view, simply call the shortcode in your Markdown content as you normally